eidolon-ai/eidolon/docs/src/content/docs/architecture/conclusion.md

 ---
 title: Conclusion
-description: An overview of EidOS.
+description: An overview of Eidolon.
 ---

 ## Overview of the Eidolon Framework